FlightLabsUNSW/FLU-AUVSI-Interop-System/Interop-Linux/README.md

 You should then see the whole file structure in the 'FLU-AUVSI-Interop-System' folder in the home directory, and everything you need for this system is contained in these folders.

+In addition to this, you can run the 'git-functions.sh' script as below, which clones the local repository, using "download" as the input parameter for the script.

+`./FLU-AUVSI-Interop-System/Interop-Linux/bin/git-functions.sh download`

 It is good practice to do this every time before you start working locally if you are editing files, to ensure you have the latest version.

 ## Setup & Installation Requirements